What Is Chicken Chow Mein?

 Instructions

-- Prep the noodles according to the packaging instructions.
+- Prepare the noodles according to the packaging instructions.

-- Pat dry the chicken with paper towels.
-Add the soy sauce and corn starch to the chicken.
-Stir to coat well.
+- Pat the chicken dry with paper towels.
+Add the soy sauce and cornstarch, then stir to coat well.
 Set aside for 10 minutes.

-- Heat up a wok or skillet over high heat.
-When it's heated, add the oil to the wok/skillet.
-Add the garlic and stir-fry until aromatic, follow by the chicken.
-Stir-fry until the chicken is half cooked or the surface turns opaque, then add in the cabbage and carrot, stir continuously.
-Add the noodles into the wok/skillet, follow by the oyster sauce, soy sauce, dark soy sauce, sugar, sesame oil, water, ground white pepper, and pinch of salt.
-Stir back and forth and toss the noodles, for about 1 minute.
-Add the bean sprouts, stir to combine well.
-As soon as the bean sprouts are cooked, add the scallion, stir a few more times, dish out and serve immediately.
+- Stir-fry until the chicken is half cooked or the surface turns opaque, then add the cabbage and carrot, stirring continuously.
+Add the noodles to the wok or skillet, followed by the oyster sauce, soy sauce, dark soy sauce, sugar, sesame oil, water, ground white pepper, and a pinch of salt.

 Notes